lucy-kim/vertical-integration/README.md

 2. `crindex_admit_chm_ddest.do`
   - create hospital-month-condition-discharge destination level index admissions data from the raw CSV file
 2. `crPACreferral_tchpm.do`
-  - Import hospital-month-condition-PAC provider level referral data separately for HHA and SNF
+  - Import hospital-month-condition-PAC provider level referral data separately for SNF
-  - HHA data available for 2010/7 - 2016/6 except 2012/6 (just not avail.)
   - SNF data available for 2008/1 - 2016/6 except 2012/6 (just not avail.)
+1. `crindex_admit_comorbid_chm.do`
+  - create index admission data for each condition-hospital-FY-comorbidity group
+3. `crSNFreferral_comorbid_chm.do`
+  - create SNF referral data for each condition-hospital-SNF-FY-comorbidity group
+1. `crindex_admit_dual_chy.do`
+  - create # index admissions and SNF referrals that are dual-eligible for each condition-hospital-FY
 6. `hospcr.sh` in `costreport_hosp` directory
   - Get hospital characteristics and total patient revenues for each FY from CMS Cost Report data
 7. `crhosp_chars_cr.do`
   - create hospital characteristics data from the HCRIS hospital cost report data for 2000-2015
-7. `crpac_mkt_hhi.do`
-  - Create PAC market concentration (HHI) at the hospital HRR / HSA level using the referral data created from the Medicare claims data (exclude the hospitals' own referrals when calculating the HHI)
 1. `crhosp_compare.do`
   - Use hospital compare data to obtain risk-adjusted readmission rate for each hospital & national average during a 3-year window period (2008-2010)
 1. `crSNF_hrr_xwalk.do`
   - get HRR & HSA for each SNF in the Medicare claims data
+1. `crsnf_deficiency.do`
+  - create SNF quality (deficiency counts) data from the SNF Compare archive database
-1. `crindex_admit_comorbid_chm.do`
+1. `crsnf_rating.do`
-  - create index admission data for each condition-hospital-FY-comorbidity group
+  - create SNF quality (rating) data from the SNF Compare archive database

 ## Programs to obtain and clean data for hospital participation in other pay for performance programs
 1. `crhosp_bpci_participant.do`